Yahoo Web Search

 2. People also ask

-3. Desultory means having no clear plan or purpose and showing little effort or interest.
+3. Desultory means without a clear plan or purpose and showing little effort or interest.
 Learn more about this formal adjective, its synonyms, antonyms, and usage examples from the Cambridge English Corpus and other sources.

 • Desuetude